ThomasHickman/language-dogescript/README.md

 # langauge-dogescript theme

-such dogescript, much syntax, very highlight
+Such dogescript.
+Much syntax.
+Very highlight.

-A syntax highlighter for dogescript
+A syntax highlighter for dogescript in atom